thbishop/knife-solo_data_bag/README.md

     $ knife solo data bag show apps app_1 --secret-file 'SECRET_FILE'

+You can also display any of the above variations in JSON format with `-F json`

+    $ knife solo data bag show apps app_1 -s secret_key -F json

 ## Notes
 This plugin will rely on the configured data_bag_path for placement of the data bags.
 This defaults to '/var/chef/data_bags', but can be overriden in your chef